 Yom Kippur, or the Day of Atonement, is one of the most sacred holidays on the Jewish calendar.
 For many, it is a day of praying and fasting, introspection and amends.
-But when the day is through, there is something truly spectacular about getting together with friends and family to “break the fast.”
-Whether you’ve had your menu in the works for months, or you're planning your event late in the game, these recipes are perfect for filling up an empty belly.
-From blitzes to babka, classic smoked salmon to a cheesy potato casserole, these are recipes that'll make everyone feel satisfied.
+But when the day is through, there is something truly spectacular about getting together with friends and family to "break the fast."
+This recipes will make everyone feel satisfied.

 Smoked salmon is a quintessential American Jewish staple — and it doesn't need much to be delicious.
 Serve smoked salmon the classic way: on a warm bagel topped with silky cream cheese, a little red onion and a pinch of capers.

 It's hard to fast when the aroma of fresh food is wafting through the house, so this overnight strata is a phenomenal solution.
 Cook and assemble the ingredients in a casserole in advance and throw it in the oven to finish it off before your guests arrive.
 That way, you can enjoy the layers of cheesy mushroom and spinach goodness without having to suffer while you cook it.

 Go Bonkers for Blintzes

 Blintzes are another must-have, so why not include a warm, melt-in-your-mouth cheese blintz dish this year?
 The crepe-like exterior and fruit compote topping is well worth the wait, and maybe even seconds.